Goodbye to all that

 What is possible and What isn't

-and Why
+Why

 INTRODUCTION and CONTENTS

 At the end of 1988 I was employed by the Planned Environment Therapy Trust, a small charity founded in 1966, to explore various options for looking after the records and other materials of a way of living and working with people who presented problems to themselves and/or to others.
-(Apologies for that circumlocution: Over the years I have come to dislike the heroic terms that come and go, and obscure the person behind the diagnoses and designations; but to place yourself historically they have included "maladjusted", "emotionally and behaviourally disturbed", and more recently, "traumatised".)

-That way of 'living and working', which is an important conjunction, sometimes has names, but often hasn't, except locally, as it arises from human relations and the realities of being human together.
+That way of 'living and working', which is an important conjunction, sometimes has names, but often hasn't, except locally, as it arises from human relations and the realities of being being human, and being human together.
 This presents an interesting problem for an archivist building up records and memories of the field; but of the gifted terms I was asked to address, 'Planned Environment Therapy' is, for me, a kind, descriptive term which came from people who invested themselves in others, and made major sacrifices to do so.
 The term which blossomed out of the Second World War and which largely filled the space which the way of living and working refers to was "therapeutic community", which in its two terms, interacting and brought together, captures an essence which is lost in its common abbreviation TC.

 Anyway, in 1989 I was asked by the Planned Environment Therapy Trust to establish a comprehensive, activist Archive and Study Centre devoted broadly to Planned Environment Therapy/ Therapeutic Community, and continued to do that for almost 30 years, until the week before Christmas 2018, when I handed in my keys, and possession and responsibility passed to the Mulberry Bush Organisation.
 The Mulberry Bush renamed the 'Planned Environment Therapy Trust Archive and Study Centre' the 'Planned Environment Therapy Archive and Special Collections', and renamed the site, formerly the 'Barns Conference Centre', the 'Mulberry Bush Third Space", or MB3.